-The government can require any person to produce documents or raid the home or office of any person and seize documents under the circumstances of an investigation with a proper search warrant as provided for in Section 69 of the Criminal Procedure Code of Thailand.
+The government can require any person to produce documents or raid the home or office of any person and seize documents, with a search warrant, as part of an investigation.

 Questioning of Individuals:

 7.6 Under what circumstances can the government demand that an employee, officer, or director of a company under investigation submit to questioning?
 In what forum can the questioning take place?